 to fight against exposure and copies of acts, effects or inventions, presentations or original routines

-For magicians interested in competing at FISM, there are 8 categories in two contests.
+There are eight categories in two contests for magicians interested in competing at FISM.
 A magician can choose one category from either contest.

-Here are FISM two contests, categories and descriptions (Source: FISM)
+Here are FISM's two contests, categories and descriptions (Source: FISM)

-A magic stage act wholly or largely based on sleight of hand.
+A magic stage act wholly or primarily based on sleight of hand.

 A magic stage act in which huge props are used (even when these are not visible to the audience).
-Often several people and/or animals are involved.
+Often several people and animals are involved.

-A magic stage act of which the main purpose is to make people laugh.
-It can be based on any one of the aforementioned categories, provided the emphasis is laid on the magic nature of the performance.
+A magic stage act in which the primary purpose is to make people laugh.
+It can be based on any of the aforementioned categories, provided the emphasis is laid on the magic nature of the performance.

 the act is exclusively based on effects using playing cards.

-although playing cards are not to be excluded, the act is of a more
+Playing cards are not to be excluded, but the act is more general in nature.

 An act, midway between close-up and stage magic, meant to be performed for a group of people in a moderately sized room.